 If you live or work in Birmingham and wish to secure a place, please contact us for more information.

 The aim of the programme is to better enable communities to tackle suicide and the impact of suicide head on in our communities.

 Suicide does not discriminate affecting the lives of 1000’s of people across our communities.
-So, Common-Unity is reaching out to local community organisations that work alongside Black African, Black Caribbean, Indian, Pakistani, Bangladeshi, Polish, East European and Chinese Communities to engage with this opportunity.
+So, Common-Unity is reaching out again to local community organisations that work across Communities to engage with this opportunity.

-This programme will begin with providing WISE STEPS Gatekeeper Training to community members and community based organisations in Birmingham with the longer term aim of community representatives rolling out learning to their respective communities.
+This programme will begin in May 2023 with the delivery of the WISE STEPS Gatekeeper Training (first workshop 25th May 2023) to community members and community based organisations in Birmingham before supporting many of these delegates to develop the skills further and look to rolling out their learning to their communities.

 What delegates will gain from WISE Steps